You're About To See Aisling Bea Everywhere

 Living With Yourself is Bea’s big break.

-Bea has been a working actor for years, but Living With Yourself is “next level.”
+Bea has been a working actor for years, having secured parts in Holby City, The Fall and Lewis, but Living With Yourself is “next level.”
 She told the Irish Times it’s “the first time the magic thing happened.
 I just put myself on tape; they had a phone call with me, then flew me to New York for a chemistry test.
 That magic thing had never happened to me.”

 Her sister is in show business, too.